EU Action on Antimicrobial Resistance

 EU One Health Action Plan against AMR

-In June 2017 the Commission adopted the EU One Health Action Plan against AMR, as requested by the Member States in the Council conclusions of 17 June 2016.
+In June 2017, the European Commission adopted the EU One Health Action Plan against AMR, as requested by the EU countries in the Council conclusions of 17 June 2016.
 It builds on the 2011 action plan (see below), its evaluation, the feedback received on a European Commission Roadmap on AMR and an open public consultation.

-The key objectives of this new plan are built on three main pillars:
+The key objectives of this plan are built on 3 main pillars:

 EU AMR One-Health Network

-The EU AMR One-Health Network, chaired by the European Commission, includes government experts from the human health and animal health, the EU scientific agencies (ECDC, EMA, and EFSA) and Commission experts.
+The EU AMR One-Health Network, chaired by the European Commission, includes government experts from the human health, animal health and environmental sector, the EU scientific agencies (ECDC, EMA, and EFSA) and Commission experts.
 The bi-annual EU AMR One-Health Network meetings provide members with a platform to present national action plans and strategies and keep each other up to date on their progress, to share best practices, and to discuss policy options and how to enhance cooperation and coordination.

 A dedicated privacy statement providing information about the processing and the protection of personal data applies to the meetings of the AMR One Health Network.